jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.019.png" width="200" />

-So a local function is symbolized by:
+To sum it up, a local function is symbolized by:

 - a square
 - within a square